Stacerella

 Poached Pears

 It was bitterly cold here the other day.
-Cold enough for me to make some soup from scratch!
-Heh.
-I used the broccoli I didn’t roast for Thanksgiving along with some pre-cut carrot strips and onions, in some broth I made using powder, S&P, olive oil, and water to start the soup.
-After it came to a boil, I added a bit more S&P and some homemade dry pasta cut into crinkle cuts (’cuz I’m funny like that) and cooked it all through before bathing in its warmth.
-It did the trick.
+Cold enough for me to make some soup from scratch.
+I used the broccoli I didn’t roast for Thanksgiving along with some pre-cut carrot strips and onions, in some broth I made using powder, S&P, olive oil, and water to start the soup in my small rice cooker I have in the back kitchen at work.
+After the soup came to a boil, and my veg had cooked down enough, I added a small pinch more fresh cracked pepper and some homemade dry pasta cut into crinkle cuts.
+I let that sit at a rolling boil for another 7-8 minutes for the pasta to cook through before bathing in its warmth.
+This soup did the trick.
 I was no longer cold that day.

 Vegetable Pasta Soup